When you want to change

 Trans-theoretical Model of Change

 Prochaska & DiClemente have researched change extensively and identified a series of stages through which change happens.
 Each stage is best supported by different change processes.
 Whilst the model isn’t perfect, I like the idea that change progresses as a series of steps, and that each step needs a different approach.
-The model is shown to the right.
+The model is shown below.

 The 7 Rs of change